-The three metrics used to measure student outcomes are Attendance (percent of students attending 95% of school days), Suspensions (percent of students receiving zero out-of-school suspensions), and 9th Grade On-Track (percent of first-time 9th graders that earn at least one credit each in English, math, science, social studies, and an additional fifth credit).
+The three metrics used to measure student outcomes are attendance (percentage of students attending 95% of school days), suspensions (percentage of students receiving zero out-of-school suspensions), and 9th Grade On-Track (percentage of first-time 9th graders who earn at least one credit each in English, math, science, and social studies, as well as an additional fifth credit).

 Early Key Findings